mbpeterson70/padm_project_peterson_appel/README.md

 Overall I feel that we learned a lot throughout the project and saw that many complex issues are needed to be solved in order to transfer what we have learned in the classroom to a real world application.
 For future years, we feel like much work could go into improving the accessibility of the base code libraries such as PyBullet and PyDrake.
 Though we were able to get them to work for our implementation, many (unnecessary) hours were spent digging into uncommented code to see how we could potentially use it for our application.

 ## Individual Contributions
-* Mason: Developed the code for the A* search for activity planned, the hueristic for activity planner using BFS, the RRT for the arm motion planning,and developed the code necessary to integrate the various parts of the problem together.
-Additionally, helped
+* Mason: Developed the code for the A* search for activity planner, the hueristic for activity planner using BFS, the RRT for the arm motion planning,and developed the code necessary to integrate the various parts of the problem together.
+Additionally, helped develop constraints for trajectory optimization.
-* Grant: Developed the code for the relaxed plan graph heuristic (ended up being slower so did not use), the RRT for the robot base motion plannign, and developed the trajectory optimization problem using bezier curves
+* Grant: Developed the code for the relaxed plan graph heuristic, the RRT for the robot base motion planning, and developed the trajectory optimization problem using bezier curves.
-* Both: Worked together to convert the problem into a PDDL for the activity planning, wrote up the README
+* Both: Worked together to convert the problem into a PDDL for the activity planning, wrote up the README.